mmostafa886/SeleniumTAF/README.md

 - A `CircleCI` configuration file `config.yml` was created under the directory `.circleci` with detailed comments on each part of the configuration.
 - This file contains 2 jobs & both of these jobs execute all the tests but one for `Chrome` & the other for `Edge`.
 - It must be taken into consideration how the pipelines are configured `(https://circleci.com/docs/guides/orchestrate/triggers-overview/#run-a-pipeline-on-commit-to-your-code-repository)`.
+- The `EnvironmentUtils` class is used to detect if the execution is on a `CI/CD` pipeline or not.
+- The `AllureReportGenerator >>openReport()` method is modified not to open the Allure report automatically after the execution ends as it causes an issue with CircleCI.

 ## TO-DOs:
 - Generate Allure report on a dockerized container , not on the host machine.